ibnuh/LenovoHackintoshEFI/README.md

 Use fake ig-platform-id for installation like 0x12345678

 - Post Installation:

-Use the same fake ig-platform-id for first boot like 0x12345678
+Step 1: Use the same fake ig-platform-id for first boot like 0x12345678

-Install Clover to your macOS drive.
+Step 2: Install Clover to your macOS drive.

-Paste kexts to EFI drive and S/L/E
+Step 3: Paste kexts to EFI drive and S/L/E

-Rebuild cache
+Step 4: Rebuild cache

-Reboot using default ig-platform-id i.e., 0x591b0000
+Step 5: Reboot using default ig-platform-id i.e., 0x591b0000

 - Brightness fix: